adarshkumarsingh83/spring_security/DOCUMENTS/OAUTH_STEP_BY_STEP_README.md

 * 18.once the token is verified then resource-server will grant access to the client-server request to access the resource hold by resource-server
 * 19.resource-server will get the requested resource
-* 20 resource-server will return the requested resource resource will return to the client-server
+* 20.resource-server will return the requested resource resource will return to the client-server

 ### NOTE:
 **CLIENT APPLICATION**